 Figuring out how to start a conversation with a woman isn’t difficult once you know what they’re looking for.
 Doing it well does require some awareness. and will depend on where you're at.
 Each of the spots where we've had the best success meeting older women will require a slightly different approach for example.

 Learning how to start a conversation with a woman who is older is a great way to learn successful conversation in general.

-The key to how to start a conversation with a woman is asking a question that will open up the dialogue.
+The key to how to start a conversation with an older woman and keep her interested is asking a question that will open up the dialogue.
 That means questions that elicit yes/no, good/bad answers are out.
 We call these “close-ended” questions because they pretty much close the door to further discussion.